Loris1123/RbScheme/README.md

 programming languages work.
 Feel free to submit bugs or recommendations for improvements.

+## Dependencies

+This is written in plain ruby.
+So it does not have any dependencies, beside the ruby language.
+I tested it with Ruby 2.3.1.
+If you use another version, please tell me wether it works or not.

 ## How to use
 Start RbScheme with `ruby scheme.rb`
 This will bring you to the interactive mode.